dinakaranonline/blog/_posts/2021-02-25-Strategies-for-deploying-Machine-Learning-Inferences-models-using-Lambda.md

 **When to use**

-Prototyping, small models used in mobile apps or devices that has constraints with resources
+Prototyping, small models used in mobile apps or devices that have constraints with resources

 **Pros**